 The accompanying Financial Statements have been prepared by Management.
 Management is responsible for the information and representations contained in these Financial Statements.
 Management has maintained appropriate processes to ensure that relevant and reliable financial information is produced.
-The Financial Statements have been prepared in accordance with International Financial Reporting Standards and include certain amounts based on estimates and assumptions.
-The significant accounting policies that management believes are appropriate for Canso Select Opportunities Corporation ("CSOC") are described in Note 2 to the Financial Statements.
+The Financial Statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") and include certain amounts based on estimates and assumptions.
+The material accounting policies that management believes are appropriate for Canso Select Opportunities Corporation ("CSOC") are described in Note 2 to the Financial Statements.